(02) 8379 1277

 The government has yet to make a final decision on whether to build stations at Pyrmont in the inner city, or Rydalmere, near Parramatta.
 It is also finalising the site of the CBD station, although it is expected to be under Hunter Street, linking Wynyard and Martin Place.

 A large stabling yard and operations centre for the driverless trains will be built on former heavy industrial land at Camellia, near Parramatta.
-The suburb will double as the site for a stabling yard for Parramatta's multi billion-dollar light rail line.
+The suburb will double as the site for a stabling yard for Parramatta's multi-billion-dollar light rail line.

 NSW Transport Minister Andrew Constance's office said it would not comment on speculation about the exact locations.